Viva World Cup: Gozo 2010

+Similar to the 2008 edition, the women's tournament only had two teams, and the host, Padania, beat the host, Gozo, 7-0 over two legs.

 Kurdistan 2012

-In December 2009, the NF-Board came to an agreement with the Island Games Association that the VIVA World Cup would be held alternately with the Island Games in a deal that would see the IGA assist the NF-Board in its attempts to provide competition for its members and potential members.
-As a result of this agreement, the fifth VIVA World Cup was awarded to Kurdistan, to take place in 2012.
+In December 2009, the NF-Board came to an agreement with the Island Games Association that the Viva World Cup would be held alternately with the Island Games in a deal that would see the IGA assist the NF-Board in its attempts to provide competition for its members and potential members.
+As a result of this agreement, the fifth Viva World Cup was awarded to Kurdistan, to take place in 2012.
 This tournament had the most participating teams of any Non-FIFA tournament.
 The hosts beat Northern Cyprus in the final (the first time the latter failed to win a non-FIFA tournament in which they took part).

+The Planned Cups (2014—present)

+2014 Viva World Cup

+There were three bids for hosting privileges for the Viva World Cup of 2014; however with each of the bids, plans broke down.

+The first bidder was Sápmi in 2010 for Östersund.
+However, in 2013, Sápmi left for CONIFA, so those plans fell through.